 The academic records of graduate students are reviewed at the completion of each course to ensure that satisfactory progress and minimum standards are being met.
-Students must complete required courses in the order specified for their W. P. Carey Specialized Master's Program.
-It is each student's responsibility to understand how this policy may impact his/her/they ability to complete their Specialized Master's degree.
+Students must complete required courses in the order specified for the Master of Business Administration (MBA) degree.
+It is each student's responsibility to understand how this policy may impact his/her ability to complete the MBA degree.
 W. P. Carey School of Business Graduate Programs reserves the right to enforce the academic policies outlined below.